greglinch/sourcelist/to-do-list.md

 	* offensive
 	* other (explain)

-* (v2?) send user a message with their profile and link to update if someone tries to submit a new version
-	* would that be spamming? make them click a link to send that message?

-* (v2?) include a confirmation link in `email_user` for admin to approve

 * (v2?) write error module to abstract error messages for `except` statements
 	* send to G, M or both? or an admin email Google group